Adeptus-Dominus/ChapterMaster/docs/CODE_STYLE.md

   - Use at least two words to avoid overlap with most instance variables (e.g., `draw_something()`).
   - Be named as actions where possible (`create_green_apple()` vs. `green_apple()`).
   - Preferably have a group prefix at the start (`string_convert`, `fleet_explode`).
-  - As scripts are global in scope, be vary of namespace collision with absolutely everything in the project (fun).
+  - As scripts are global in scope, be wary of namespace collisions with absolutely everything in the project (fun).

 - **Macro** constants:
   - To denote their group, use a short prefix in all caps (e.g., `PREFIX_`).